 How Do I Prepare For a SIBO Breath Test?

 It is important to note that you will be required to eat a limited diet prior to taking the test and that it is advised that you be off of certain medications (such as laxatives and antibiotics) and supplements (such as antimicrobial herbs) prior to the test.
 Always check with your doctor if it is advisable for you to hold medications and/or supplements for the test.
 It is important to review the preparation instructions provided by the lab analyzing the test.
 In the 24 hours prior to the test, you are only allowed to eat baked or broiled chicken, fish or turkey (salt and pepper only), white bread (only), plain steamed white rice, eggs, clear chicken or beef broth (no vegetable pieces).
 For beverages, you may have water, plain coffee and tea.
 You are required to fast for 12 hours before the test.
 You may drink water during your fast.

 The test kit can be shipped to a person’s home upon a healthcare professional’s order.
-For those individuals who experience diarrhea, it may be helpful to do the trio smart test, to determine whether a different form of SIBO, which involves excess hydrogen sulfide, is present.
+For those individuals who experience diarrhea, it may be helpful to do the trio smart test, to determine whether a different form of small intestinal bacterial overgrowth (SIBO), which involves excess hydrogen sulfide, is present.